-Jasmin Cloutier is an assistant professor in the Department of Psychological and Brain Sciences at the University of Delaware.
+Jasmin Cloutier is an associate professor in the Department of Psychological and Brain Sciences at the University of Delaware.
 He received his PhD in Psychology and Brain Sciences at Dartmouth College, worked as a postdoctoral associate at Tufts University and M.I.T, and previously was an assistant professor at the University of Chicago.
 He is broadly interested in social cognition and social neuroscience with an emphasis on research questions related to person perception, person evaluation, and impression formation.
 His current work often focuses on how interracial contact and social status shapes the outcome of these processes.

 Jennifer Kubota’s research explores how we achieve equity in intergroup relations.
 She examines how we form impressions of marginalized individuals (e.g., race, social status) or those who are different from us (e.g., non-human agents); how those impressions influence our thoughts, feelings, and decisions; and how we may intervene to achieve parity or improve interactions (e.g., teamwork).
 Her research crosses boundaries, bridging psychology, neuroscience, and decision-making by employing a multi-level approach.
 She investigates hormonal determinants (e.g., cortisol), neural activations (e.g., EEG, fMRI), computationally derived signals (e.g., prediction errors), behavioral outcomes (e.g., trust decisions), and social change in real-world situations, such as in organizational team, financial, educational, electoral, and judicial contexts.
 Dr. Kubota is a URM faculty member and an Assistant Professor in the Departments of Psychological and Brain Sciences and Political Science and International Relations at University of Delaware.
 Prior to joining the faculty at University of Delaware she was an Assistant Professor at University of Chicago and received a joint PhD in Social Psychology and Neuroscience from the University of Colorado, Boulder, in 2010.
 She then held a postdoctoral fellowship in social neuroscience at New York University and Harvard, during which time she worked on projects related to the neural foundations of prejudice and prejudice reduction.
 Her work has been published in various neuroscience and psychology journals, including Nature Neuroscience, Nature Human Behaviour, Psychological Science, Perspectives in Psychological Science, Journal of Experimental Social Psychology, Biological Psychology, and Social, Cognitive, and Affective Neuroscience.
 She has received funding from the Army Research Institute, Ford Foundation, National Institute on Aging, and the National Science Foundation in support of her research.